The Problem Is Far More Insidious Than You Realize

 I was blindsided to alternative ways of viewing the situation by the narrow focus that my dream caused.
 My reasoning became one dimensional.
 My analysis was polar: the classic prescription for a bad decision.

-Somehow, I got it in my head that if I wanted to travel the world, I couldn’t do it while working in the business.
+Somehow, I got it in my head that if I wanted to travel the world, I couldn’t do it while running a business.
 Therefore, I had to sell it.
 Wrong.

 There were many possibilities, I just couldn’t see them.
 I was blind.
 That is how bad financial mistakes are made – blindness.